Fallon Sherrock: 2011–2019: Finalist at the BDO World Championship

-2019–2021
+2019–2021: First woman to beat a man at the PDC World Championship

-On 17 December 2019, Sherrock became the first woman to beat a man at the PDC World Championships, beating Ted Evetts 3–2 in the first round at the 2020 World Championship.
-She followed this up with a 3–1 win over 11th seed Mensur Suljović in the second round, before losing to 22nd seed Chris Dobey 4–2 in the third round.

-On 31 December 2019, Sherrock withdrew from the 2020 BDO Women's World Championship due to 'unexpected changes' to the event.
+In November 2019, Sherrock qualified for the 2020 PDC World Championship at Alexandra Palace, after beating Natalie Gilbert in the final of the UK and Ireland Women's Qualifier.
+On 17 December 2019, she became the fifth woman to compete at the PDC World Championships, and the first to beat a male player, by winning the final two sets from 1–2 behind to beat Ted Evetts 3–2 in the first round.
+Afterwards, she said: "I have proved that we can play the men and can beat them."
+She followed this with a 3–1 win over 11th seed Mensur Suljović in the second round, before losing to 22nd seed Chris Dobey 2–4 in the third round having led 1–0 and 2–1.
+Her success in the tournament earned her the nickname "Queen of the Palace".
+On 31 December 2019, Sherrock withdrew from the 2020 BDO World Championship due to 'many factors'.
+These included late changes to the event such as an anticipated drop in prize money arising from low ticket sales.

-Sherrock was also invited to participate in German channel ProSieben's pro-am doubles event Die Promi-Darts-WM (Celebrity Darts World Cup) just after the World Championships alongside Phil Taylor, Michael van Gerwen, Gerwyn Price, Max Hopp and just-crowned world champion Peter Wright at the Maritim Hotel in Bonn.
-Sherrock partnered with former Italy striker and World Cup winner Luca Toni and went 1-3 during the event.

-Sherrock competed for a tour card at the 2020 PDC Q School, but was unable to secure one.
-On 1 February 2020, Sherrock won the Rileys Wolverhampton qualifier for the 2020 UK Open, meaning she would make her debut there.
-She lost to Kyle McKinstry from Northern Ireland 6–1 in the first round.

-She took part in the 2020 Premier League Darts as a 'challenger', appearing at the Motorpoint Arena Nottingham on 13 February 2020, where she drew 6–6 against Glen Durrant.
-She failed to qualify for the 2021 PDC World Championship, losing out to Deta Hedman on legs difference.
+In January 2020, Sherrock participated in the pro-am doubles event Die Promi-Darts-WM (Celebrity Darts World Cup).
+She partnered with former Italian footballer and World Cup winner Luca Toni.
+She was unsuccessful in her attempt to earn a Tour Card at the 2020 PDC Q School, but the following month, she won the Rileys Wolverhampton qualifier for the 2020 UK Open.
+In her debut appearance at the competition, she lost to Kyle McKinstry 1–6 in the first round.
+Sherrock participated in the 2020 Premier League Darts as a 'challenger', appearing at the Nottingham Arena on 13 February 2020, where she drew 6–6 against Glen Durrant.
+In October, Sherrock failed to qualify for the 2021 PDC World Championship, after finishing third on the 2020 PDC Women's Series Order of Merit.
+She won the last of the four events, but with only the top two qualifying, she lost out to second-placed Deta Hedman on legs difference.

-Sherrock has faced hateful comments online after her PDC matches of 2019, but said she learned how to use the feeling to perform better; "If I'm feeling a bit slouchy, I'll look at some of the comments and I'll be like: 'OK, now I need to prove you wrong.